-Whether it's supposedly haunted attractions like Walt Disney's private studio on Disneyland's Main Street or the park where a group of teens perished in a haunted house fire, these creepy amusement park stories are full of spine-tingling, stomach-churning, ghostly gho.
+Whether it's supposedly haunted attractions like Walt Disney's private studio on Disneyland's Main Street or the park where a group of teens perished in a haunted house fire, these amusement parks are full of spine-tingling, stomach-churning, ghostly stories.

 Permanently docked in Long Beach, CA, the Queen Mary is a floating hotel where ghost sightings are practically a daily occurrence.
 Before she retired, the Queen Mary made 1,001 trips across the Atlantic, logging nearly 50 losses along the way.

 The ship is known as one of America's most haunted places.
-Guests have felt significant drops in temperature; seen flickering lights; and heard slamming doors, crying children, knocks on doors, and, of course, screams.Do you want to visit?
+Guests have felt significant temperature drops; seen flickering lights; and heard slamming doors, crying children, knocks on doors, and, of course, screams.Do you want to visit?

 Several ghosts are said to haunt Disneyland in Anaheim, CA. Most of them are supposed to be the spirits of those who perished in accidents at the park over the years.
 People report sightings of a man who appears near the Monorail track at night before disappearing in the face of an oncoming tram.
 That spirit may be Thomas Guy Cleveland, a young man who attempted to sneak into the park at night by climbing over the fence in 1966.
 When he reached the Monorail track, he was hit by an oncoming train.